blackluv/Microsoft-Rewards-Bot/README.md

 1. Clone repo
 2. Modify ms_rewards_login_dict.json with your account names and passwords
-3. Modify news_api_key.json with your news api key
+3. Modify news_api_key.json with your news API key
 4. Open cmd/terminal/shell and navigate to repo
 5. Enter into cmd/terminal/shell: `python ms_rewards.py`
 	- Script by default will run headlessly (can change this setting in the .py file)